ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 # Third Party Service in Widget

-After integrate the RingCentral Embeddable Voice to your application, you can also integrate your own service into the widget, such as show contact data from your application or show a button named with your application.
+After integrating the RingCentral Embeddable to your application, you can also integrate your own service into the widget, such as show contact data from your application or show a button named with your application.

 This document show how the widget can interact with your application deeply.